 Etiquette and Dress Code

-More important thing to remember with your clothing choice is that Bali dresscode is kinda conservative.
-This means, definitely don’t walk around in your swimwear everywhere (beach is ok, of course).
-It’s just rude.
-Cover up when you are out and about.
+More important thing to remember with your clothing choice is that Bali dresscode is conservative.
+This means, definitely don’t walk around in your swimwear everywhere (beach is ok, of course) and especially dress modest at temples and in the countryside.
+Also, cover up when you leave the beach.
 Sadly, a lot of tourists don’t care.

 Bali Day Outfit 1

 Maxi dress – One of the best choices for warm temperatures – especially if it’s not scorching hot yet – is a long dress.
 It looks flattering, allows for good airing and you don’t have to cover your legs with sun lotion (or even have to shave if you feel lazy that day).
 Choose non clingy and breathable materials, such as linen, and a loose cut so you can move around freely.

 Sun hat – Always think of covering your hair things to pack for Bali, so it as well as your scalp are protected from harmful UV rays.
 There are different designs depending on what your day’s activitiy will be.
 For my Nusa Penida trip I nicked my friend’s small straw hat because my big floppy one tended to fly away in the breeze.

 Sandals – Are you intending on walking quite a bit?
 Choose comfortable sandals.
 For rocky terrain closed toes variants are best so you don’t accidentally split your toe nail (as happened to my friend on the Eyre Peninsula in Australia).